 Using Usage Monitor Data with PTF

 PTF used by itself tracks the use of five step types – records, menus, fields, pages, and components.
-You can use PTF together with Usage Monitor to track every PeopleTools managed object used in the course of a test.
+You can use PTF together with Usage Monitor to track additional PeopleTools managed objects used in the course of a test.
 This data can then be correlated with change projects (that is, fixes or bundles) to determine which tests need to be executed to test the change project.

 For example, suppose you have 100 PTF tests in your test repository.
 You receive a bundle from PeopleSoft that consists of updates to ten PeopleCode objects.
 Based solely on the data stored by PTF, you cannot determine which PTF tests you need to run to test the bundle, because PTF does not track references to PeopleCode.